Charles III, Duke of Bourbon: Two lawsuits

 Francis moved to reclaim the comté de La Marche, and vicomté de Carlat, two cases where the law was clear that these reverted to the royal domain.
 Two separate lawsuits were then brought before the parlement of Paris concerning the inheritance.
 They came to the parlement of Paris as Bourbon was a peer of the realm, and thus the case could not go before any other court.
 One was brought by the king, the other by his mother.
 Louise's lawsuit opened in April 1522, the constable de Bourbon was summoned to appear before the parlement.
 The first lawyer the constable de Bourbon looked to was a certain Bouchart, however he withdrew from the case during 1521 and was replaced by a lawyer named Bourlon.

 Louise's lawyer, Poyet, argued Louise was a closer relation of Suzanne than the Constable, and set customary and written law against each other.

 In August 1522, Poyet requested the court sequester from the duc de Bourbon the lands that were contested, appoint administrators and conduct an inventory of the titles and furniture.
 The parlement only went ahead with the inventory.
 Matters were postponed until the resumption of hearings on 11 November.

 Louise's lawsuit was prejudiced on 7 October 1522, when the King accepted his mother's homage for the duché de Bourbon and Auvergne in addition to the comté de Clermont, Forez, Beaujolais and La Marche; and the vicomtés de Carlat and Murat.
 By this means, even before the parlement had come to any decision on the merits of the case, almost the whole patrimonial inheritance was recognised as falling to Louise.
-On 26 November, Francis further awarded to Louise several lands that were contingent on the succession of the recently decease dowager duchesse de Bourbon (chief among which the seigneuries de Creil and Gien) as well as the incomes of the salt granaries of Moulins.
+On 26 November, Francis further awarded to Louise several lands that were contingent on the succession of the recently deceased dowager duchesse de Bourbon (chief among which the seigneuries de Creil and Gien) as well as the incomes of the salt granaries of Moulins.
 There was a legal contradiction in the awarding of these lands to Louise, as it implied that they had come to her via the crown, while Louise's lawsuit was arguing that Suzanne's lands defaulted directly to her.
 This royal manoeuvre was repeated on 10 January 1523, when Francis granted to Louise the comté de haute and basse Marche, and the vicomtés de Carlat and Murat.
 These royal acts were put before the parlement on 26 January, and were only registered with reservations.
 While the Constable was likely in contact with segments of the parlement that chafed at this royal 'tyranny', he never sought to employ them towards a general cause.